Reinhold Willcox, PhD

 About

-I have recently completed my PhD at Monash University, in Melbourne, AU, in theoretical and computational astrophysics.
-My thesis, "Refining Mass Transfer and Supernova Models in Binary Stellar Populations", focused on interacting, massive binary stars modelled using the rapid population synthesis code COMPAS for which I am an active developer.
+I completed my PhD in 2023 at Monash University, in Melbourne, AU, in binary stellar astrophysics.
+My thesis, "Refining Mass Transfer and Supernova Models in Binary Stellar Populations", focused on interacting, massive binary stars modelled using the rapid population synthesis code COMPAS, for which I am still an active developer.

 CV